wesleygas/wesleygas.github.io/docs/_projects/(1) Solar SoilProbe.md

 2. Make sure to put the uC on Power-Save Mode.
 This is already taken care of by the MySGW library through a ``sleep(time_ms, false)`` call.

 But still after this, the other sensors would still use power.
-To prevent that from happening, I joined all of them on a separte power rail in which the GND is controlled via an AO3401a N-Channel Mosfet that only gets turned on only at the time of sampling,
+To prevent that from happening, I joined all of them on a separate power rail in which the GND is controlled via an AO3401a N-Channel Mosfet that only gets turned on only at the time of sampling,

 After that, I had to cram I all in the case and the board ended up looking like this